 Governors at Park View support the school leadership team in making sound financial judgments and ensuring that the correct decisions are made about the children’s education.
 Governors monitor the progress of the school and evaluate the impact of those decisions.
 This means they look at how well our children are performing in their education and extra-curricular activities with a clear focus on the whole curriculum.
 As individuals, it is important that Governors know the school well, so they can often be seen around school and at school events.
 Governors set high expectations and ask challenging questions of the school leadership team.
 Park View Governors do not make day to day decisions about how the school is run, that is the job of the Head Teacher and senior staff but through mutual conversations will inform the leading and managing of the school.

 The majority of the work a Governor does is through the membership of committees which meet once every term.
 Governors are members of the following key committees:

-• Community Liaison
+• Health, Safety, Wellbeing and Community Liaison

 The Full Governing Body also meets once a term.

 Full Governor meetings are clerked by Bury Council.
 The school is also supported by a School Adviser who works closely with our governors.

 • deciding how the budget should be spent; ensuring good value for money;

 • making sure the curriculum provides and is effective for all pupils;

 • making sure the school buildings are welcoming, safe and well used;